 There were no dedicated meetings with students to discuss the ongoing course, but we had discussed the course contents during the lab support sessions.
 There may be self-selection bias here, as not all groups took advantage of the opportunity.

-We have arranged a post-course meeting on 2021-04-15; see below.
+We have not yet arranged a post-course meeting with the students.

 COURSE DESIGN

 Briefly describe the course design (learning activities, examinations) and any changes that have been implemented since the last course offering.